fhirschmann/sleeptimer/README.md

            using 'systemctl poweroff' and there is nothing more to configure.

            On  older  systems,  this  can  be  done in many different ways, but by default, sleeptimer executes 'sudo halt'.
 Therefore, the following line must be present in your /etc/sudoers and can be added using visudo(8).

            YOU ALL=(ALL) NOPASSWD: /sbin/halt

            where YOU is your username.

-           Second, sleeptimer can be configured to wait for a LIRC signal, an arbi‐ trary command, or both.
+           Second,	sleeptimer  can	 be  configured	 to wait for a LIRC signal, an arbitrary command, or both.

            LIRC Configuration
            If LIRC is desired, append the following to your ~/.lircrc